 If you want to fast-track your process to a firefighter job, get coaching, record yourself, study possible questions and topics found in firefighter interviews (here are some examples).

 Do this over and over.
 Until you can answer any question that is thrown at you and convey the values and qualities they are looking for.

 To make this process even easier, there are some shortcuts.
 Check out the TopScore Coaching Course.
 This is the most in-depth video course that will prepare you to ace your interview and get the firefighter job you dream of.

 Can you become a firefighter with no experience?
 Yes, you can.
 And I have seen it happen, however, it is not easy.
 The competition for many firefighter positions can be huge and intimidating.
-But that doesn’t mean you can’t get hired with nothing but the minimums.
+But that doesn’t mean you can’t get hired with nothing but the minimum.

 If you want to get hired fast, spend your time working to master the firefighter interview and the rest of the hiring process.
-Do what ever is necessary to accomplish this, as it is a small investment into your future.
+Do whatever is necessary to accomplish this, as it is a small investment into your future.